uwspstar/Side-Projects/Web-Basic/readme.md

 ### Document.location
 - https://developer.mozilla.org/en-US/docs/Web/API/Document/location
+- The ```Document.location``` read-only property returns a Location object, which contains information about the URL of the document and provides methods for changing that URL and loading another URL.
+- To retrieve just the URL as a string, the read-only ```document.URL``` property can also be used

 ### Other ways to store information in the browser
 - Another approach to storing data in the browser is the ```Web storage API```.